 - Hack the first 4 hours of your workday.
 Be a maker in the morning, and a manager in the afternoon.
 Drill down those first 4 hours to zone in on your biggest, hardest task, or your craft (so writing copy or doing calligraphy work for me, whatever it is for you.
 Stephen King spent 4 hours a day writing before calling it quits and Jerry Seinfeld wrote jokes for four hours a day).

-But what baby steps can you take today to order your goals and plans so you’re marketing a business sustainably in 2018?
+What baby steps can you take today to order your goals and plans so you’re marketing a business sustainably in 2020?